NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 Secondly, it is the most flexible option.
 A tag based system does not care about the shape or colour of the models, only the tags.
 This requirement meant that machine learning approaches would not be as viable as the potential variation in models used is too high.
 If we stuck to only supporting specific, unmodified models this may potentially work, but this would place a restriction on the target audience and in a subject such as miniature wargaming where customisation is so heavily valued, this would not be a good approach.
 As well as this given the unique paint schemes each player may use this would mean an ML model would need to be either trained specifically for each players kill team or be able to use a models silhouette to identify it.
 Both of these approaches either require users to make their own datasets and train the model themselves, a time consuming and technical task, or require a model that can identify a model from its silhouette, a complex task that would require a lot of training data and wouldn't be that accurate due to potential model customisations.

-#todo("Some images demonstrating the same model with different paint schemes")

 Building on this, maintaining a unique identification for an object is a key requirement but is difficult to implement using a machine learning approach.
 Kill Teams can utilise multiple of the same type of operative, as a result the system would need to be able to track each "unique" operative despite having the same appearance.
 This becomes problematic when occlusion is introduced.
 If we were to move an operative and at the same time cover or move another operative of the same type, it would be difficult to differentiate which one was which.
 A potential solution would be to utilise similar technology to facial recognition models, particularly looking at research into identifying the differences between identical twins.

 In contrast, a tag based system is ambivalent to the appearance of the model.
 This means the system is functional with any model, regardless of customisation which meets one of the main requirements of the project.

-#todo("Actually put the citation in for this")

 Finally, a tag based system will assist with accuracy.
 Getting the location and rotation of an aurco tag using pose estimation is a well documented process.
 This methodology can be applied to a tag design that will function well with miniatures and terrain.